SomeoneElseOSM/mkgmap_style_ajt/legend_mkgmap.md

 Pianos and musical instruments are shown.

+Motorcycle and bicycle parking are show, with a suffix if for pay.
+Show laybies as parking.

 ## Quality Control

 Objects with a fixme tag have "[fix]" appended to the name.